Noise levels in an office

 The noise in the office is not dangerous, but for some people it can be highly irritating and distracting, which means it is a HR issue rather than a safety one.

-Sometimes it is a case of ‘that’s what it is’, while at other times maybe something does need to be done but that is down to HR and the company rather than a safety issue.
+Sometimes it is a case of ‘that’s what it is, live with it’, while at other times maybe something can be done but that is down to HR and the company rather than because it is a safety issue.

-Sometimes there is a risk to the company
+In some circumstances there could be a risk to the company which needs to be considered

-As another example while I think of it is a noise assessment I did for a group of people in a specialist veterinary referral centre who were studying MRI scan results in an office which had constant noise from people passing through.
-The staff there said it was impacting their concentration so from a HR perspective I would think something did indeed need to be done by the company due to the potential consequence of them getting distracted and getting it wrong.
+An example of this would be a noise assessment I did for a group of people in a specialist veterinary referral centre who were studying MRI scan results in an office which had constant noise from people passing through and chatting.
+The staff there said it was impacting their concentration on diagnosing the results so from a HR perspective I would think something did indeed need to be done by the company due to the potential consequence of them getting distracted and getting it wrong.

 But, again that is outside the scope of a noise assessment which is looking at the risks of excess noise on people’s hearing and the noise assessment showed the levels to be far below anything which could be dangerous.
 Here, the risk is to the employer’s actual business.